Blog

 The 100 prisoners problem

-Posted on:100 prisoners must each find their own number among 100 randomly filled boxes, opening at most 50 each.
-Random guessing succeeds with probability one in a nonillion.
-A particular cycle-following strategy succeeds about 31% of the time.
-The reason is the cycle structure of a random permutation.
+Posted on:100 prisoners each seek their own number in 100 boxes, opening at most 50.
+Random guessing succeeds once in a nonillion; following cycles succeeds about 31% of the time.

 -